sverrkva/duquad/README.md

 DuQuad
 ======

-The DuQuad optimization toolbox attempts to solve the quadratic programming problem on the form:
+The DuQuad optimization toolbox attempts to solve a quadratic programming problem on the form:

 min 0.5\*z'\*H\*z + c'\*z,
 &nbsp;&nbsp;z